vs-slavchev/scheduled-calculations/README.md

 ## Test plan
 -  unit tests on service and controller layers
 -  integration tests on repository layer
+-  integration tests on scheduling logic
 -  end-to-end tests

+## further improvement ideas
+- use websockets to display fresh data in webapp as new tasks complete
+- implement scheduling of new tasks, have a date picker in webapp
+- decouple task execution from scheduling by having separate workers
+- add monitoring
+- log and retry failed tasks
+- pagination when getting calculation results